WebisoftWebisoft

 Full Platform Total

-V2 and V3 estimates will be refined at the end of each prior phase based on actual build learnings.
+V2 and V3 estimates tighten at the end of each prior phase based on actual build learnings.

 Section 06